maziac/DeZogSerialInterface/Readme.md

 # DeZog Serial interface

-A serial interface to connect DeZog with a ZX Next.
+A socket-serial interface to connect DeZog with a ZX Next.